davidclough/node/_documents/javascript-guide/javascript-guide.md

 ```
 console.log(undefined == null);		 // true
 console.log("" == 0);		           // true
+// Of course, if you use ===, the types of both sides will be equated as well.
 console.log("" === 0);		         // false

 // An exception: There is an extra IEEE standard which states that NaN can never equal itself.